In Focus This Week

 electionlineWeekly publishes election administration job postings each week as a free service to our readers.
 To have your job listed in the newsletter, please send a copy of the job description, including a web link to email@example.com.
 Job postings must be received by 5pm on Wednesday in order to appear in the Thursday newsletter.
 Listings will run for three weeks or till the deadline listed in the posting.

-Election Specialist I, Douglas County, Colorado — This position is focused on routine customer service and general office/clerical support including data entry, communications, and processing mail.
+Elections Specialist, Douglas County, Colorado — This position is focused on routine customer service and general office/clerical support including data entry, communications, and processing mail.
 This is a support role capable of performing a variety of tasks, with problem solving abilities, managing multiple competing responsibilities and prioritizing to maintain a continuous flow of election office operations.
 This is a visible and crucial position requiring exceptional computer, customer service, and communication skills.
-This is a benefited part-time position and benefits are pro-rated to 30 hours per week.
-This is an open until filled posting, review of applications and interviews will begin immediately and continue until suitable candidates are selected.
-Salary: $16.40-$20.50/hourly.
+This position may require technical work in a lead role capable of performing a variety of complex tasks, with solving problem abilities, managing multiple competing tasks and prioritizing to maintain a continuous flow of operations and temporary support.
+This position may be classified as an Elections Specialist I or II dependent upon the skills of the candidate and the department’s business needs.
+Salary: $2,842.00 – $4,017.00 Monthly.
 Application: For the complete job listing and to apply, click here.

 Project Manager, Hart InterCivic— Project Managers at Hart InterCivic are highly motivated “self-starters” who are enthusiastic about providing exceptional customer service.
 Working with other members of the Professional Services and Operations teams, the Project Manager directs activity, solves problems, and develops lasting and strong relationships with our customers.
 Hart InterCivic’s unique and industry known culture of innovation, transparency, and customer-centric focus creates an environment where team members will continually grow and be challenged to develop their careers.
 Application: For the complete job listing and to apply, click here.